Learning Outcomes

 This article has covered the following key knowledge points:

-- Alienation clauses regulate assignment and subletting in leases.
+- Alienation clauses regulate assignment and subletting in leases, and often also address charging, sharing occupation and parting with possession.

-- Assignment is the transfer of the whole lease; subletting is the grant of a new lease out of the tenant’s interest.
+- Assignment is the transfer of the whole lease; subletting is the grant of a new lease out of the tenant’s interest for a shorter term.

-- Qualified and fully qualified covenants require landlord’s consent, which cannot be unreasonably withheld.
+- Qualified and fully qualified covenants require landlord’s consent, which cannot be unreasonably withheld, and must be dealt with within a reasonable time with reasons for refusal (Landlord and Tenant Act 1927 and 1988).

-- The Landlord and Tenant (Covenants) Act 1995 governs liability after assignment and allows AGAs for immediate assignees.
+- The Landlord and Tenant (Covenants) Act 1995 governs liability after assignment of new leases and permits AGAs limited to the immediate assignee.

-- Breach of alienation provisions may entitle the landlord to forfeit the lease or claim damages.
+- Breach of alienation provisions may entitle the landlord to forfeit the lease, seek injunctions, and claim damages; relief from forfeiture may be available.

 Key Terms and Concepts